siwalikm/v3-siwalik-in-website/content/posts/moving-europe-tech-job.md

 I'll be honest, this experience has been like fresh air to me.
 Having enough time for myself let me be in better mental space and health.
 In the past months, I took a long break from social media and spent more times outdoors.
 Germany has beautiful parks, lakes and hiking trails where I'll often spend my lazy weekends.
 In other days, I would explore the city, or try out some cafes.

 Inside my tiny studio, I started learning how to grow plants and not kill them for once.
 I also started a Twitch channel where I stream live coding sessions from time to time for fun.
-Also in this short span I travelled to two new countries, Hungary and Lithuania, with my budget savings.
+Also in this short span I visited two wonderful countries, Hungary and Lithuania.

 Just in the last 12 months I realised I had read more books, walked more steps and played more hours of guitar than maybe the last decade, back home.
+> Plug: You can follow my travel journey and highlight photos on my <a href="https://www.instagram.com/siwalikm/" rel="noopener noreferrer" target="_blank"><strong>Instagram</strong></a> or <a href="https://unsplash.com/@siwalikm" rel="noopener noreferrer" target="_blank"><strong>Unsplash</strong></a> account. 😉

 ## Take it easy - everything isn't rosy